-Acquiring a multi-user license for DBT enables you to run your own network-based DBT installation.
-A network-based installation of DBT is simply an installation in which all the instances of DBT, on as many machines as they are installed, are all activated through a single server machine on your network.
-Only the server computer needs to be officially activated; all other DBT’s on the network become activated as its clients.
-Naturally, the server must be activated for a sufficient number of users to serve your intended number of client DBT’s, and the server must be up and running at all times.
+Acquiring a multi-user license for your Duxbury program enables you to run your own network-based installation.
+A network-based installation allows all the instances of DBT or NimPro, on as many machines as they are installed, to be activated through a single server machine on your local area network.
+Only the server computer needs to be activated; all other users on the network become activated as its clients.
+Naturally, the server must be activated for a sufficient number of users to serve your intended number of client machines, and the server must be up and running at all times.

 For this method of installation, you create a specialized installer package that we refer to as a server image.
 To use it, you must place the server image in a network location accessible by the client machines where you intend to install DBT, or you must copy it to the individual client machines.

 If either creating the server image or mounting the image on your network is inappropriate for any reason, you should use the manual approach instead.
 See Network Installation using the Activation Wizard.

 Network installation with automatic deployment consists of these steps:

 - Assemble the information and tools to create the server image.

 - Install DBT on the server or master workstation.

 - Activate DBT for multiple users on the server.